stormgle/account-base/README.md

 If you use AWS DynamoDB Web Service.
 You only need to configure your `aws credential` provided by AWS.

-If you want to use AWS DynamoDB Local for development, you need to download the [downloadable version of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) and extract it to your workspace (under `./localdb` for example).
-Then, you still need to configure `aws credential` for accessing DynamoDB programmatically.
+If you want to use AWS DynamoDB Local for development, you need to download the [downloadable version of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) and extract it into your workspace (under `./localdb` for example).
+You still need to configure `aws credential` for accessing DynamoDB programmatically.
 Simply setup these two keys in your environment variable:

 ```
 AWS_ACCESS_KEY_ID = whatever_you_want_it_is_not_important